-As of December 31, 2023, we had cash and cash equivalents of approximately \$1.3 billion, of which approximately 97% was held by the Company's foreign subsidiaries.
+As of December 31, 2024, we had cash and cash equivalents of approximately \$2.3 billion, of which approximately 37% was held by the Company's foreign subsidiaries.
+Domestic cash and cash equivalents as of December 31, 2024 includes amounts that will be used to fund the repayment at maturity of the \$1.3 billion 2.056% notes due April 5, 2025.
 We manage our worldwide cash requirements by reviewing available funds among the many subsidiaries through which we conduct our business and the cost-effectiveness with which those funds can be accessed.
 On occasion, we are required to maintain cash deposits with certain banks with respect to contractual obligations related to acquisitions and divestitures or other legal obligations.
-The amount of such restricted cash was \$6 million as of December 31, 2023 and 2022.
+The amount of such restricted cash was \$21 million and \$6 million as of December 31, 2024 and 2023, respectively.

 From time-to-time we may need to access the capital markets to obtain financing.
 We may incur indebtedness or issue equity as needed.
-Although we believe that the arrangements in place as of December 31, 2023 permit us to finance our operations on acceptable terms and conditions, our access to, and the availability of, financing on acceptable terms and conditions in the future could be impacted by many factors, including (1) our credit ratings or absence of a credit rating, (2) the liquidity of the overall capital markets and (3) the current state of the economy, including tighter credit conditions.
+Although we believe that the arrangements in place as of December 31, 2024 permit us to finance our operations on acceptable terms and conditions, our access to, and the availability of, financing on acceptable terms and conditions in the future could be impacted by many factors, including (1) our credit ratings or absence of a credit rating, (2) the liquidity of the overall capital markets and (3) the current state of the economy, including tighter credit conditions.
 There can be no assurance that we will continue to have access to the capital markets on terms acceptable to us.